Official-Codaisseur-Graduate/lisa-client-dialogflow/README.md

      * Go to *Decide how your action is invoked*.
      * Set up an invocation, preferrably 'de Kok' and save it. **NOTE**: if your language setting in your Google account isn't Dutch by default (or if you get an error), switch off the box *Match user's language setting*.
 In the *Google Assistant Voice* part, you should see *(NL-NL)* in the voice form.
 In addition, after you hit "save" the form may throw an error saying the name is invalid.
 This may be a bug.
 As long as you see the pop-up 'Invocation details saved successfully', move on.
      * Make sure to set the language to Dutch (NL).
-     * Testing: First input 'Praat met de Kok', after you get a response, try 'Wat eten we vanavond'.
+     * In your [MyAccount](https://myaccount.google.com) page, navigate to privacy & personalization, Web/App activity and history must be turned on in order to have the location feature working.
+     * **Testing**: In the Google Actions test environment, first input 'Praat met de Kok' in the chat bar.
+Google assistant might ask you for the location, input 'Ja'.
+Try 'Wat eten we vanavond', if you get a response 'try another day', that means the menu for that day is empty and it works!
 If you get an error "MalformedResponse", refresh your webhook url.
-     * In your [MyAccount](https://myaccount.google.com) page, navigate to privacy & personalization, Web/App activity and history must be turned on in order to have the location feature working.
-     * Test Again (Go to *Test* in the header of the page)

-     <b>Possible Errors:</b>
+     **Possible Errors**:

+     **MalformedResponse**: When you test Dialogflow in the test environment, you may receive this error.
+When you do, you need to run localtunnel or serveo again to get a new url and update the webhook url before you test again.

-     <b>The testing envrionment will not load:</b>
+     **The testing envrionment will not load**:
      Does the testing not work, and you receive a <em>Permisson access denied</em> error?
 Most likely the accounts on Dialogflow and your Google Actions are not the same.
 You can check this by going to the settings of your agent in Dialogflow.
 Click on the *Share* tab, and you see the Google Account of the person who has access to the agent.
 If this is not your personal account remove the agent, and start again and make sure to be logged out and clean your local storage first before trying again.

-     <b>Test envrionment works, but the menu isn't fetched?</b>
+     **Test envrionment works, but the menu isn't fetched?**
      If you are in your testing environment, but the fetch-menu intent doesn't work, fetch a new Serveo or Localtunnel link and connect that as your webhook.

 5) You can test the app with Google Assistant on your device as long as you're logged in with your personal Google account.
-Ask 'Hey Google, praat met de kok' which means 'Hey Google, talk to the chef'.
+Type or ask 'Hey Google, praat met de kok' (which means 'Hey Google, talk to the chef').

 6) Ask what the menu is for the day you made some items for (e.g. 'Wat eten we vanavond?').
 You can also ask for just the starter, main-course, or dessert for a specific day.